• Target level of study

 Target audience

-Students with a degree in electronics, applied physics, automation, mechatronics, computer science, electrical/electronic/mechanical engineering or applied mathematics.
+Student with a bachelor's degree in electronics, applied physics, automation, mechatronics, computer science, electrical/electronic/mechanical engineering, or applied mathematics.

-It is a natural extension of the EEA License and any other scientific and technological training in the fields of EEA.
+It is a natural extension of the EEA Bachelor's degree and any other scientific and technological training in the fields of EEA.

 Read more

-Candidates should have a strong academic background in the fields of digital/analog electronics, electrical engineering, power electronics, automation, computer science, industrial computing and signal processing.
+Candidates must have a solid academic background in digital/analog electronics, electrical engineering, power electronics, automation, computer science, industrial computing, and signal processing.

 Have a solid foundation in mathematics and physics.